partiallyordered/postman-migration/Proposal.md

 - Postman does not support websockets and therefore cannot utilise, for example, [this PR](https://github.com/mojaloop/sdk-scheme-adapter/pull/185).
     This is very useful functionality for an asynchronous API such as the FSPIOP API.
 Postman has had [a PR open for this issue for more than 18 months](https://github.com/postmanlabs/postman-app-support/issues/4009).
-- The Postman collections were converted to naive javascript. _jscodeshift_, a tool for large-scale automated analysis and transformation of Javascript code, was used to transform that naive javascript into better javascript.
+- The Postman collections were naively converted to javascript. _jscodeshift_, a tool for large-scale automated analysis and transformation of Javascript code, was used to transform that naive javascript into better javascript.
 This sort of analysis and transformation is not accessible to tests written with Postman.
 - Postman supports a much more limited range of output formats and integrations than the wider Javascript ecosystem.
 - Postman development is limited to the Postman IDE.
 This contains a passable code editor and a